 It’s official: more than half (55 percent) of Americans over age 50 are now getting their news from social networks.
 What’s more, 74 percent of non-whites claim social networks as their source for news, too.
 Facebook earned the top spot among platforms – in part due to its sizable user base – with YouTube taking silver and Twitter earning bronze.
 Chances are you’re using these platforms to grow your business and interested in reaching at least some of these audiences, so take a minute to dig into the latest Pew Research for more!
 In the meantime, here are a few updates to get you off on the right foot.

-Some of the CenterTable video team on site at Red Rocks Amphitheater.
+Some of the CenterTable video production team onsite at Red Rocks Amphitheater.

 The changes within the marketing and communications industry over the past decade have been equally swift, exciting and unforgiving.
 Ten years ago, Facebook and Twitter were certainly not household names, Denver had two newspapers, the iPhone was just launched (with a 2.0 MP camera and no video capabilities), Instagram and Snapchat were still years from existence and Periscope was just a thing on a submarine.

 As the director of creative services at CenterTable, my goal is to make sure our clients have all the tools they need to visually tell their stories.
 I love the variety of projects I get to work on and all the amazing businesses and nonprofits I’m able to collaborate with.
 Telling meaningful stories is what inspires me to become a better designer and a more creative problem-solver.
 However, for a long time I’ve missed telling my own stories through art and design.
 Read more after the jump…